-Credit risk consists mainly of cash deposits, and cash equivalents.
+Credit risk consists mainly of cash deposits, cash equivalents and trade debtors.
 The company only deposits cash with major banks with high quality credit standing and limits exposure to anyone counter-party.

-15 Subsequent events
+16 Subsequent events

 The director is not aware of any significant matter or circumstance arising since the end of the year, not otherwise dealt with in the financial statements, which significantly affect the financial position of the company or the results to the date of this audit report.